-STAFF RECOMMENDATION:
+STAFF RECOMMENDATION

 With the submitted proffers, staff finds the proposal will not negatively impact surrounding property.
-Staff also finds the proposal generally consistent with surrounding land uses, the Land Use policies of the Comprehensive Plan, the Comprehensive Plan Land Use Map designation, and the Primary Principles for Five Forks Area of James City County.
-Staff recommends the Planning Commission recommend approval of the rezoning and master plan applications and acceptance of the voluntary proffers.
+Staff also finds the proposal generally consistent with surrounding land uses, the Land Use policies of the Comprehensive Plan, the Comprehensive Plan Land Use Map designation, and the Primary Principles for the Five Forks Area of James City County.
+Staff recommends the Board of Supervisors approve the rezoning and master plan applications and accept the voluntary proffers.